 There are several reasons why you are still paying a monthly Medicare Part D plan premium

 even though you are qualified for Medicaid or Extra Help benefits:

 (1) Your plan does not meet the benchmark premium.

-for your state's Low Income Subsidy $0 monthly premium, and you are responsible for a
+not qualify for your state's Low Income Subsidy $0 monthly premium, and you are

 and if you are qualified for full Extra Help and enrolled in a "basic" Medicare Part D plan